IlianPihlajamaa/OrnsteinZernike.jl/docs/src/ExtendingClosures.md

 uses_renormalized_gamma(::MyClosure) = true
 ```

+Declaring the trait obliges the user to provide a potential that advertises a
+dispersion tail.
+Any subtype of `DividedPotential`—for example
+`WCADivision` or the utility wrapper `AllShortRangeDivision`—satisfies this
+requirement.
+Otherwise the function `dispersion_tail` must be implemented.
+If now, the solvers will throw an error before the iteration starts.

 ### Example

 Assume that we have forgotten that the HypernettedChain closure is already implemented, and we wanted to reimplement it.
 The hypernetted chain closure approximates $c(r) \approx (f(r)+1)\exp(\gamma(r)) - \gamma(r) - 1$, or equivalently $b(r) \approx 0$.